cyrus19909/BEW/README.md

 ## Wallets

-### Overview

 Wallets page entitles one to perform the following operations:

 1. Display individual holdings of all the different coins in possession of the person.
 2. Display estimated total holding by summing up the individual balances.
 3. Allows one to provision a Wallet address for a coin and make deposit to it.
 4. Allows one to make a withdrawal to an account outside Bittrex.
 5. Allows one to see the withdrawal history and status of the withdrawal.
 6. Allows one to see the deposit history and status of the deposit.

 ### Subaccounts
 This section is an overview of subaccounts features.